abhimanyu-sikarwar/claude-extension/README.md

-# Claude to Markdown - Chrome Extension
+# Claude to Markdown - Browser Extension

-A Chrome extension that exports Claude.ai chat conversations to Markdown format with optional GitHub Gist integration.
+A cross-browser extension for Chrome and Firefox that exports Claude.ai chat conversations to Markdown format with optional GitHub Gist integration.

 ## Overview